chiaratardioli/aws-restart-journey/Labs/Storage and Archiving/Amazon_EBS.md

 # Working with Amazon EBS

 Amazon Elastic Block Store (Amazon EBS) is a scalable, high-performance block-storage service that is designed for Amazon Elastic Compute Cloud (Amazon EC2).
-In this lab, you learn how to create an EBS volume and perform operations on it, such as attaching it to an instance, creating a file system, and taking a snapshot backup.
+In this lab, I will create an EBS volume and perform operations on it, such as attaching it to an instance, creating a file system, and taking a snapshot backup.

 ![Amazon EBS architecture](./amazonEBS-architecture.png)